vegaprotocol/specs/protocol/0073-LIMN-limited_network_life.md

 1. The market is not restored (it doesn't exist in core i.e. it's not possible to submit orders or LP provisions to this market) (<a name="0073-LIMN-029" href="#0073-LIMN-029">0073-LIMN-029</a>).
 1. If the market exists in the data node it is marked as settled with no settlement price info (<a name="0073-LIMN-030" href="#0073-LIMN-030">0073-LIMN-030</a>)
 1. For parties that had margin balance position on the market this is now in their general account for the asset.  (<a name="0073-LIMN-031" href="#0073-LIMN-031">0073-LIMN-031</a>)
-1. In Spot market, for parties that had holdings in the holding account on the market this is now in their general account for the asset.  (<a name="0073-LIMN-084" href="#0073-LIMN-084">0073-LIMN-084</a>)
 1. The LP fees that were not distributed have been transferred to the Vega treasury for the asset. (<a name="0073-LIMN-032" href="#0073-LIMN-032">0073-LIMN-032</a>).
-1. The insurance pool balance has been redistributed equally between the global insurance pool and the insurance pools of the remaining active markets using the same settlement asset. (<a name="0073-LIMN-112" href="#0073-LIMN-112">0073-LIMN-112</a>)
+1. The insurance pool balance has been transferred into the global insurance pool using the same settlement asset. (<a name="0073-LIMN-115" href="#0073-LIMN-115">0073-LIMN-115</a>)
 1. The LP bond account balance has been transferred to the party's general account for the asset. (<a name="0073-LIMN-034" href="#0073-LIMN-034">0073-LIMN-034</a>).

 ### Test case 15: Market with trading terminated that settled is not restored, collateral moved correctly